Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Introduction

-As we consider non-abelian groups, the mathematical tools used to derive these results are naturally considerably more involved.
-At the center of our results is the fact that the irreducible representations of nilpotent groups form a hierarchy (see Secs.~\ref{Sec:OutlineOfTheProtocol}, and~\ref{sec:NilpotentGroups}, and Ref.~\cite{Gelaki2008_NilpotentFusionCategories}).
-This hierarchy allows us to construct protocols that repeatedly measure and block physical sites, by rules derived from representation theory, in such a way that after each round of the protocol the resulting state corresponds to lower levels of the hierarchy.
-These protocols then terminate after finitely many steps in the lowest level of the hierarchy, corresponding to the anticipated target state.
+As we consider non-abelian groups, the mathematical structure underlying our analysis becomes richer.
+At the center of our results is the fact that the irreducible representations of nilpotent groups can be organized in a finite hierarchy (see Secs.~\ref{Sec:OutlineOfTheProtocol}, and~\ref{sec:NilpotentGroups}, and Refs.~\cite{Gelaki2008_NilpotentFusionCategories,lootens2025lowdepth}).
+This hierarchy allows us to design protocols that repeatedly measure and block physical sites, by rules derived from representation theory, in such a way that after each round of the protocol the resulting state descends to a lower level of the hierarchy.
+Since nilpotent groups have a finite hierarchy, the procedure necessarily terminates after finitely many rounds, ultimately reaching the lowest level.
+At this stage the state can be transformed into the desired target state via a single round of measurements.

-In Section~\ref{sec:prelim} we provide the necessary mathematical background information regarding phases of MPS.
-In Section~\ref{Sec:OutlineOfTheProtocol}, we then outline the idea of the protocol that allows us to demonstrate that phases trivialize.
-In Section~\ref{sec:NilpotentGroups}, we provide more detail as to the mathematical structure of nilpotent groups, including the origin of the finite hierarchy of irreps.
-Then, in Sections~\ref{sec:ProtocolSPT} and~\ref{sec:GHZProtocol}, we prove that SPT and non-normal phases trivialize for all finite nilpotent groups.
+The paper is organized as follows.
+Section~\ref{sec:prelim} provides the necessary mathematical background on phases of MPS.
+Section~\ref{Sec:OutlineOfTheProtocol} then outlines the key idea of the protocol that allows us to show that all phases trivialize.
+Section~\ref{sec:NilpotentGroups} provides a more detailed analysis of the mathematical structure of nilpotent groups, including the origin of the finite hierarchy of irreducible representations.
+Sections~\ref{sec:ProtocolSPT} and~\ref{sec:GHZProtocol} then establish that SPT and non-normal phases trivialize under $G$-CMF for all finite nilpotent groups.